automotive-grade-linux/docs-agl/source-code/source-code.md

-# Download and Build AGL Source Code
+# Download AGL Source Code

 The AGL source code and Yocto layers are maintained on the AGL Gerrit server.
 For information on how to create accounts for gerrit see Getting Started with AGL.